salrashid123/golang-jwt-tpm/README.md

 * `RSA+SHA256`

 ### Setup

 To use this library, you need a TPM to issue a JWT.
 You do not need a TPM to verify; you just need the public key.
-On linux, its usally at `/dev/tpm0`
+On linux, its usually at `/dev/tpm0`

 The sample setup uses a [GCP Shielded VM](https://cloud.google.com/security/shielded-cloud/shielded-vm).
-You can use any system that has a TPM (including a raspberryPi)
+You can use any system that has a TPM (including a raspberryPi with a fancy extra on chip)

 Setup